 Mercado de Artesania

 You can’t leave Panama without a few gifts to show you were here.
 Within 5 minutes walking from the hotel, you can find every type of souvenir you would want to bring home.
-This Artisan Market is located in a large yellow building behind the old YMCA building; you can ask the front desk for a little map of how to get there.
-If you want to explore more there is another artisan market up the same straight (exiting Calle Las Cruces to the left), this market is smaller and focuses only on the artisan goods of the Kuna indigenous tribe (i.e molas).
+This Artisan Market is located very close to the hotel ; you can ask the front desk for a little map of how to get there.
+This market is smaller and focuses only on the artisan goods of the Kuna indigenous tribe (i.e molas).

 Want to do some shopping?
 Check out Panama’s Malls: